mulesoft-labs/exchange-documentation-samples/template-with-mutable-data/README.md

-# Create Mule Application Template with MutableData
+# Create Mule Application Template with Mutable Data

 This project demonstrates how to publish a simple Template to Exchange and modify the asset's mutable data while processing the asset.
 Mutable data includes `categories`, `custom fields`, `tags`, and `documentation`.
 The output is a new asset created with the information used to describe the data in the same request.